• About Us

 Our Science

-Intraocular pressure is comprised of four distinct components that, combined, lead to total intraocular pressure (IOP).
+Intraocular pressure is comprised of four distinct components that, when combined, lead to total intraocular pressure (IOP).
 These four components are currently best described by the modified Goldmann equation, which includes contributions from the Aqueous Humor Inflow Rate (Q), Uveoscleral Outflow Rate (U), Conventional Outflow Facility (C), and Episcleral Venous Pressure (EVP).
 EVP is the largest component of IOP, contributing around 2/3 of total IOP.
-However, no approved therapy to date solely targets EVP.
+However, no approved therapy to date selectively targets EVP.

 Aqueous Humor Inflow Rate